nicole-whitlock/games/README.md

 ### Benchmarking

 ### Preliminary Experiments
 Preliminary experiments were done on a subset of the data to get an idea of the time and resources required.
-The distilbert for sequence classification was used to gain an understanding of performance and resource requirements (which turned out to be quite extensive)
+The distilbert for sequence classification was used to gain an understanding of performance and resource requirements (which turned out to be quite extensive).
+The same model that was used for sampling, crashed the computer when training on the full dataset and had to be adjusted.

 # Model Implementation
 ### Framework Selection

 ### Dataset Preparation
+#### Logistic Regression

+The data preparation for logistic regression inlcudes multiple steps:

+- lowercase text
+- remove punctuation
+- tokenize words
+- removing stop words
+- lemmatizing words

 The dataset chosen includes video game reviews from a myriad of languages.
 The focus of this project was to just look at the ‘English’ language reviews.
 The dataset first had to be filtered using a python library `langdetect` in order to label the language of each review.
 Additionally, each score was on a scale from 1-100, in order to perform sentiment analysis these scores were bucketed into values for 'negative', 'neutral', and 'positive' to represent sentiment categories.

 #### Distilbert Transformer